awsdocs/amazon-emr-management-guide/doc_source/emr-manage-cloudwatch-events.md

 ## Creating Rules for Amazon EMR Events Using CloudWatch<a name="emr-events-cloudwatch-console"></a>

 Amazon EMR automatically sends events to a CloudWatch event stream\.
 You can create rules that match events according to a specified pattern, and route the events to targets to take action, such as sending an email notification\.
 Patterns are matched against the event JSON object\.
-For more information about Amazon EMR event details, see [Amazon EMR Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/EventTypes.html#emr-event-types) in the *Amazon CloudWatch Events User Guide*\.
+For more information about Amazon EMR event details, see [Amazon EMR Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/EventTypes.html#emr-event-types) in the *Amazon CloudWatch Events User Guide*\.

-**To create a rule for an Amazon EMR event using the CloudWatch console**

-1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. In the navigation pane, choose **Rules**, **Create rule**\.

-1. For **Event source**, choose **Amazon EMR**\.

-1. Choose event states and other details according to your requirements for event handling\.
-To create a rule by modifying the JSON according to the guidelines in [Events and Event Patterns](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatchEventsandEventPatterns.html), choose **Show advanced options**, **edit\.**

-1. Select a target and add additional targets according to your requirements for event handling\.

-1. Choose **Configure details**, provide rule definition details, and then choose **Create rule**\.
+For information about setting up CloudWatch event rules, see [Creating a CloudWatch Rule That Triggers on an Event](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html)\.